 Malvern home prices are not only among the most expensive in Pennsylvania, but Malvern real estate also consistently ranks among the most expensive in America.

 Also of interest is that Malvern has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Malvern telecommute to their jobs.
 Overall, about 10.21% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Malvern is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 Malvern is a somewhat ethnically-diverse borough.
 The people who call Malvern home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malvern residents report their race to be White, followed by Asian.
-Important ancestries of people in Malvern include Irish, Italian, German, English, and Polish.
+Important ancestries of people in Malvern include Irish, Italian, English, German, and Scots-Irish.

 The most common language spoken in Malvern is English.
-Other important languages spoken here include Chinese and Japanese.
+Other important languages spoken here include Chinese and Spanish.